The most iconic of organs, the heart is said to “flutter” with nerves, “pound” with excitement or “stop” with surprise.

-About the size of a clenched fist, it beats 100,000 times a day in a synchronized rhythm that usually goes unnoticed.
+About the size of a clenched fist, the heart beats 100,000 times a day in a synchronized rhythm that usually goes unnoticed.

-That is, until a sudden shift causes concern.
+Until, that is, a sudden shift causes concern.

-You may feel like your heart is racing, fluttering, flopping or has skipped a beat.
-These symptoms of an irregular heartbeat, or arrhythmia, are common and may pose no threat.
-But, sometimes, they signal a serious medical condition.
+If you feel your heart racing, fluttering, flopping or it has skipped a beat, these may be signs of an irregular heartbeat, or arrhythmia.
+These symptoms are common and may not pose a threat.
+Sometimes, however, they are indicators of a serious medical condition.